karrot-dev/yunity.org/user/pages/08.events/2017-09-13-neuried-hackweek/item.md

 ### ... sleep?

-- Would you mind to sleep in the same room with others?
-That will mean people coming in late at night or talking together in the morning.
+- Would you mind sleeping in the same room with others?
+That will mean people coming in late at night and/or talking together in the morning.
 - Are you comfortable with sleeping in a tent?
 That's usually the best way to have a really quiet time.

 ### ... get along with neighbors and parents?

 - Are you willing stop others from talking loudly outside late at night (i.e. after midnight)?
-- Are you aware when others are bothered by rooms or places being dirty or unorderly?
+- Are you aware of others being bothered by rooms or places that are dirty or unorderly?

 ### ... get there?

-The place is pretty much in the middle of nowhere, so it might be a challenge to get there without own car.
+The place is pretty much in the middle of nowhere, so it might be a challenge to get there without an own car.

 **By train/bus**: From Munich, there is some public transport to get here.
 Use the travel planner http://efa.mvv-muenchen.de with these destinations, sorted by distance to goal: